zeyuz35/zeyuz35.github.io/vault/Macroeconomics.md

 ## Frequency Bands

 $[1 \pi / 32, 2 \pi / 6]$ is the frequency band typically associated with the business cycle, in terms of quarterly data.

+## Phillips Curve

+A hypothesis between the rates fo unemployment and wage rises.
+That is, decreased unemployment in an economy should correlate with higher rates of wage rises.

+Originally, this did not say anything about inflation; however, this is a trivial deduction from Phillip's statistical findings.

+There is a documented short run tradeoff between unemployment and inflation, but this has not been observed in the long run.
+In the long run, economists has argued that inflationary policies cannot decrease unemployment.

+The "slope" of the Phillips curve refers to the coefficient (sensitivity) between unemployment and inflation.
+In recent years (2010s), the slope has been noted to become much flatter - this is, the relationship has weakened, and its role in actually prediction has been questioned.

+Nonetheless, it is useful as a primary framework for understanding and forecasting inflation, particularly by centrla banks.

 ## Stylized Facts